anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## The Voucher Extensions Registry {#voucher-ext-reg}

-IANA is asked to create a registry of Voucher extensions as follows:
+IANA is asked to create a registry of Voucher extensions within the _Bootstrapping Remote Secure Key Infrastructures (BRSKI) Parameters_ as follows.

+The name is: Voucher Extensions, and the Registration Policy is Expert Review.

 > {:compact}
->   Registry name:
->   : Voucher Extensions Registry
->
->   Registry policy:
->   : Expert Review
->
 >   Reference:
 >   : an optional document
 >